 1 tablespoon olive oil

 1 onion, chopped

 2 tablespoons tomato sauce or marinara sauce

 salt and pepper, to taste

 The night before, place the dried hominy in a pot and cover with several inches of cold water.
 Cover and let sit overnight.
 Drain and set aside when ready to make posole.

-Heat a cast iron skillet on high and toast the dried peppers on both sides, being sure not to burn them.
+Heat a large dutch oven on high and toast the dried peppers on both sides, being sure not to burn them.
 Set chiles aside.
-When cool, use scissors to cut a slit up the side of each pepper.
-This will make them easier to scrape later.
+When cool, use scissors to cut off their tops and make a slit up the side of each pepper; discard the seeds.

 Add the onion, scraping up any fond that developed on the bottom of the pot as the onions release water.
 Cook until soft, about 3-5 minutes.
 Add the garlic and cook until fragrant, about 30 seconds.

-Add 4 cups of stock, 3 cups of water, the bay leaves, oregano, tomato sauce, pork, hominy and the chiles.
+Add 6 cups of stock, the bay leaves, oregano, tomato sauce, pork, hominy and the chiles.
 If there were any bones with your pork, add them too.
 Add salt and pepper to taste.
-Bring to a boil, turn down and simmer for several hours until pork is very tender and hominy is soft.
+Bring to a boil, cover, turn down the heat and simmer for several hours until pork is very tender and hominy is soft.
 If the hominy absorbs too much liquid during cooking, add more stock or water to keep it soupy.

 When pork and hominy are tender, remove the chile skins with tongs and let cool.
 If any pulp remains on the inside of the skins, scrape it off with a spoon and place back into the pot.
 Discard chile skins.